technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 0/Lab 0 - Configure your lab environment_V1.1.docx.md

 # **Lab 0: Setting up lab environment**

+**Objective**: In this lab, you will acquire Power Apps trial license.
+You will also add users and assign licenses to them at the same time.

 ### **Task 1: Assign** **Power Apps trial license**

 1. Open a web browser on your VM and go to